maryseo070/Crypto-Graph/README.md

 # Welcome to Crypto-Graph!
 Live link: https://crypto-graph-kdzgkqyhkv.now.sh/

-Crypto-Graph is a data visualization app that shows the price of Ethereum over time(the past day, week, month, or year)
+Crypto-Graph is a data visualization app that shows the price of Ethereum over time (the past day, week, month, or year).
+The purple line and left y-axis display ETH price data  and on hover over the line, reveals the data per particular (x, y) coordinates.
+The right y-axis and pink line display Bitcoin price data for reference.

 ![](images/gif.gif)

 ### Technologies